Mar 28 2024

 Wrapping Up: AI and the Future of Search Engine Marketing

 The quickly developing search landscape asks a lot of marketing and advertising leaders.
-Advertisers will need to get comfortable with being uncomfortable in the coming years as AI moves us towards an uncertain future.
+Advertisers will need to get comfortable with being uncomfortable in the coming years as artificial intelligence moves us towards an uncertain future.
 Teams that test and learn early will have a leg up on those who are more hesitant to dive into the AI-driven future of search engine marketing.

 While we’re on the topic of getting comfortable with major shifts in the advertising landscape: Want to find out how your peers are adapting to signal loss and the cookieless future?
 We surveyed over 200 marketing professionals across agencies, brands, and publishers to find out how prepared they feel for the loss of third-party cookies, what alternative targeting and attribution solutions they’re adopting, and more.
 Read all about it in Identity vs. Privacy: Digital Advertising in a Cookieless World.